 - Equipment malfunction

 - Mechanical failure.

 Negligence is an underlying factor in most train accidents in Miami.
 As a result, the majority of train accidents are likely avoidable.
 If you’ve been injured in a train crash, you may be entitled to compensation.
-Call Lavent Law to learn about your legal rights and options today.
+Call Lavent Law, P.A. to learn about your legal rights and options today.

 Train Accident Injuries

 Train accidents can be devastating for anyone involved.
 Whether you’re riding the local light rail or a high-speed Amtrak train, the impact of a collision can cause catastrophic injuries and death.
 At Lavent Law, P.A., our personal injury lawyers are prepared to help you recover compensation for any injuries you or your loved ones sustain in an accident.

 We’ll fight to help you recover compensation for:

 - Eye injury